ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/serverset.md

 									* description: key is the label key that the selector applies to.
 								* `operator` (string)
 									* description: operator represents a key's relationship to a set of values.
 									  Valid operators are In, NotIn, Exists and DoesNotExist.
 								* `values` (array)
 									* description: values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.
 							* required properties:
 								* `key`
 								* `operator`
 						* `matchLabels` (object)
 							* description: matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.
+				* `setHotPlugsFromImage` (boolean)
+					* description: SetHotPlugsFromImage enables or disables pulling hot plug settings (currently only CPU and RAM) from the image.
+					  If not specified, the default value is false.
+					  Is incompatible with other hot plug settings - if set to true, it will ignore any other hot plug settings.
+					  Changing this value requires the boot volume to be re-created.
+					* default: false
 				* `size` (number)
 					* description: The size of the volume in GB.
 				* `sshKeys` (array)
 					* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
 					  This field may only be set in creation requests.
 When reading, it always returns null.
 					  SSH keys are only supported if a public Linux image is used for the volume creation.
 				* `substitutions` (array)
 					* description: Substitutions are used to replace placeholders in the cloud-init configuration.
 					  The property is immutable and is only allowed to be set on creation of a new a volume.
 					* properties:
 						* `key` (string)
 							* description: The key that will be replaced by the value computed by the handler